 Employees who have worked for twelve months for an employer are entitled to at least 12 paid annual leave days (and employees working in specified working conditions, such as in a hazardous working environment, may be entitled to additional annual leave).
+Under the new regime, employees working in extremely heavy, hazardous or toxic working conditions are entitled to at least 16 annual leave days.
 Employees receive one additional paid leave day for each additional five years they work for an employer.
 Employees who have worked for fewer than 12 months for the employer are entitled to one leave day for each month of work.